Harassment by a landlord or letting agent

-Harassment is normally used to describe conduct which interferes with another person’s rights or causes them alarm or distress.
-A landlord or their agent may harass a tenant for payment of monies owed or to persuade them to leave the property without following the correct legal procedures.
+Harassment is normally used to describe conduct that interferes with another person’s rights or causes them alarm or distress.
+A landlord or their agent might harass a tenant for payment of money, or to persuade them to leave the property without following the correct legal procedures.

 Depending on the circumstances, an offence of harassment by a landlord may originate in one of three Acts of Parliament.
 Many forms of harassment are covered by more than one Act.
 Each Act has its own definition of harassment:

 The Protection from Harassment Act 1997 makes harassing another person unlawful if the perpetrator knew or should have known that the conduct involves harassment of that person.

 The Protection from Eviction Act 1977 makes acts which interfere with the comfort of the occupiers, including withdrawal of services, an offence where they are carried out by a landlord or their agent.

 The Administration of Justice Act 1970 contains an offence of harassment for any person who causes alarm, distress or humiliation to a person or their family in the recovery of a debt.

 The Protection from Harassment Act 1997

 The Protection from Harassment Act 1997 defines harassment as behaviour that the perpetrator knows, or ought to know, amounts to harassment of the victim.
 To constitute harassment the behaviour must occur on at least two occasions.